docusign/native-ios-sdk/Embedded-Signing.md

 [Embedded Signing](https://developers.docusign.com/docs/esign-rest-api/esign101/concepts/embedding/) enables users to view and sign documents within the app using generated signing URLs for each of the envelope.
 To present the signing request in the app UI, the logged in SDK user must be the document sender and have access to the sent envelope to retrieve the signing URL.
 Additional details are available on [eSign concepts page](https://developers.docusign.com/docs/esign-rest-api/esign101/concepts/embedding/) and [eSign API guide](https://developers.docusign.com/docs/esign-rest-api/how-to/request-signature-in-app-embedded/) for Embedded Signing.

-In addition to the guide below, [`Swift UI` based sample app](./docusign-sdk-sample-swiftui/README.md) also contains all the required steps to sign a Captive (Embedded) Signing Envelope.
+In addition to the guide below, [`Swift UI` based sample app](./docusign-sdk-sample-swiftui/README.md) also contains all the required steps.

 ### A. User Authentication

 [DSMManager](https://github.com/docusign/native-ios-sdk/blob/master/DocuSignSDK.framework/Headers/DSMManager.h) has multiple ways to login with SDK, the following method is the recommended interface to use once the client-app has a valid access token -- additional details on how to [get an access token](https://developers.docusign.com/platform/auth).
+Once authenticated, [`userinfo`](https://developers.docusign.com/platform/auth/reference/user-info/) can be used to fetch additional properties such as `userId`, `username`, etc required for login.

 ```
 /*!